sitisl/Mola_rakendus/README.md

 # Mola rakendus

-TalTech Tarkvara Projekt course 2023
+TalTech Tarkvara Projekt course 2023 \
+Authors:
+* Markus Visnapuu
+* Rannar Randmäe
+* Siim Tišler

 ## Introduction
 This is the repo of Group 15 from Software Project course at TalTech 2023.